 Have you developed or enhanced any industry-related skills in lockdown?

-“In the first couple of months I followed a lot of the videos and webinars by L-Acoustics, DiGiCo and other manufacturers/freelancers – it was really great to see so many great resources being put online.
+“In the first couple of months, I followed a lot of the videos and webinars by L-Acoustics, DiGiCo and other manufacturers and freelancers – it was really great to see so many great resources being put online.
 I wish I could say I’d done more with my time, but with full-time work and then moving house I’ve kept pretty busy.”

 How has this sudden change in work life balance and the luxury of time affected you?